Ghernandez1991/Machine-Learning-A-Z/README.md

 4-Polynomial Regression
 How to analyze data when there is a polynomial relation to X and Z. If your dependent variable increases exponentionally , this is your best bet.

+5-Logistic Regression
+A form of linear regression, logistic regression finds the best fitting line between two binary options.
+Based on probability, the built in functions make classifications based on whether the object is closer to one binary choice or the other.